-The scale of his musical achievements are mirrored by an unrelenting commitment to charitable causes, most notably through his own Lang Lang International Music Foundation - dedicated to classical music education for children.
+The scale of Lang Lang’s musical achievements are mirrored by an unrelenting commitment to charitable causes, most notably through his Foundation.
 He was designated in 2013 as a Messenger of Peace by the Secretary General of the United Nations, focusing on global education.
 He has served as a UNICEF Global Goodwill Ambassador since 2006.

 Recorded at London’s Abbey Road studios and in Beijing, ‘Piano Book’ is Lang Lang’s very personal playlist for everyone who loves the piano.
 It’s also the fruits of an astonishing career that has taken him from child prodigy to virtuoso at the very top of his profession.
 Equally happy playing for billions of viewers at the Olympics or just for a few hundred children in the public schools, Lang Lang is a master of communicating through music and his new album is a testament to that.